Pfizer's science vows to Britain: promise or placebo?

 Chuka Umunna, business spokesman for Britain’s opposition Labour party, told BBC radio that Pfizer’s previous acquisitions had “led to deep cuts in the research facilities and ... intellectual asset-stripping”.

-A Pfizer spokesman said in response to those claims that the company recognized that its bid approach created uncertainty, which is why it had taken the unusual step of giving long-term commitments.
+A Pfizer spokesman said in response to those claims that the company recognised that its bid approach created uncertainty, which is why it had taken the unusual step of giving long-term commitments.

 Pfizer executives said those commitments were based on placing more drug discovery work in Britain to tap into its great science and its history of collaboration between private and public sectors.